aaronc/clj-parse/README.md

 The primarly design goal is to make it easy to generate correct parsers, but performance is not a primary consideration.
 Scenarios that do not depend on speed, such as generating macros, are good use cases.
-The entire framework is expressed in about 200 lines of code so that it can be easily embedded in projects that do not want an extra dependency.
+The entire framework is expressed in a little more than 300 lines of code (excluding comments and docstrings) so that it can be easily embedded in projects that do not want an extra dependency.

 This library should be considered **alpha** quality as it has not been used in production.